HydroAirplane7/SoftwareProject/ICTPRG434_CSP_Template.md

 Detailed presentation of the developed algorithm, including flowcharts and pseudocode.
 See [this guide on creating mermaid flowcharts](https://mermaid.js.org/syntax/flowchart.html).

+### Requirements:

+1. Allow users to choose whether they would like to generate a password or passphrase.

+2. Allow users to choose the length of the password/phrase.
+(The number of characters for a password /or the number of words for a passphrase.)

+3. Allow the user to choose the character sets they wish to use, eg. uppercase, lowercase, numbers, symbols.

+4. Allow the user to choose the number of passwords/phases they would like to generate.

+5. Allow the user to choose an output file to place the generated password(s). (enabled with command line option i.e. -o)

+6. The results should always be printed to the screen and optionally an output file.

 ```mermaid
 flowchart LR
     A(Start) --> B[Input Year]